- Advanced Short Range Air to Air Missile (ASRAAM)

 The RAF describes the 225kg Paveway IV as;

-It is integrated with Tornado and Typhoon, and will be integrated with the UK’s F-35B’s
+It was integrated with Tornado, is integrated Typhoon and F-35B, and will be integrated into UK’s Protector RPAS.

 The MoD shortlisted Alenia Marconi Systems (by then, MBDA) and Raytheon in 2002.